Bidding Farewell To 'Hello, Dolly!': Actress Carol Channing Dies At 97

 1 of 9

-Channing's trademark platinum blond hair framed a face that always seemed to be smiling, her wide-eyed innocent style belied a very savvy mind, and her voice was unmistakable.
+Carol Channing's trademark platinum blond hair framed a face that always seemed to be smiling, her wide-eyed innocent style belied a very savvy mind, and her voice was unmistakable.
 She died Tuesday morning, her publicist told Broadway World.
 She was 97 years old.

 Born in Seattle in 1921, Channing's parents were Christian Scientists.
 She recalls that she got her first glimpse of backstage delivering copies of The Christian Science Monitor to theaters.

-Note: An earlier version of this story said Carol Channing was born in 1923.
-She was born in 1921.
-Also, Thornton Wilder's first name was misspelled as Thorton.